iafisher/venice/docs/reference.md

 }
 ```

-Struct-like types declared inside ADTs can also be used as independent types as if they were regular structs.
+Class-like types declared inside ADTs can also be used as independent types as if they were regular classes.

 ```venice
 fn print_infix(e: Expression::InfixOperation) {